Arondight/sudodev/init/README.txt

-This directory is init scripts for systemd, Upstart, SysVinit and BSD init.
+This directory contains init scripts for systemd, Upstart, SysVinit and BSD init.

-CMake will not deal this directory, because there is no common way to indentify which init program you are using (not only installed), no matter via "/proc/1/exe", "/dev/initctl" or other way.
-So you should do that manually.
+CMake will ignore this directory, because there is no simple way to indentify which init program you are using (not only installed), no matter via "/proc/1/exe", "/dev/initctl", etc. So you need to do this manually.

-You should copy corresponding one to target directory:
+You need to copy corresponding files to target directory:

   ---------------------------------------------------------------------------
   | init program    | script file                 | target directory        |